-Our original & most compact size tire pressure gauge features everything you love about JACO gauges power-packed into a rugged, super portable design for easy use and storage.
+Our original and most compact tire pressure gauge features everything you love about JACO gauges packed into a rugged, super portable design for easy use and storage.

 Designed, engineered, and tested for quality and accuracy in the USA by our team of experts at our industrial testing facility in Crystal Lake, IL.

 Working Range: 5-100 PSI

 Certification: ANSI B40.1

 Recommended For: Passenger Vehicles, Bicycle (Schrader), Trailer, Motorhome, RV, Motorcycle, Scooter, Spare Tire